 But if you're an explorer at heart and are keen to get off the beaten track, here’s the inside info on the best secret spots in the area.
 Put on some sturdy footwear, grab your camera and get ready to see the ‘real’ Glacier Country, just make sure you keep it to yourself!

 4 of the best secret spots around Franz Josef Glacier

 Okarito Trig Walk

 Located 32 kilometres north of Franz Josef is Okarito, a spectacularly tranquil beachside township.
 With a population of just 30, Okarito is a peaceful spot overlooking the Okarito Lagoon.
 We think the Okarito Trig Walk is one of the best short walks to do in the Glacier Country area.
-It’s just 4.2 kilometres return and winds gently uphill to the Okarito Trig Viewpoint.
+It’s just 4.2 kilometers return and winds gently uphill to the Okarito Trig Viewpoint.
 Here you will be rewarded with outstanding views of the snowy peaks of the Southern Alps, the lush forest of the National Park, the lagoon and the wild beaches of the Coast.

 Maybe not so much a secret of the West Coast, but it is definitely a “must do”.
 Lake Matheson is just 6km west of Fox Glacier and has the title of most photographed lake in New Zealand for good reason.
 On the right day, you will see a perfectly mirrored reflection of Mt Cook and Mt Tasman on the water.
 There is a boardwalk track around the lake so you can soak up all of the West Coast goodness.